thyeovermars/Thesis/README.md

 # Simulation study that compares imputation procedures in a prediction context
-This repository contains all files needed to replicate the simulation study presented in _"Simulation study that compares multiple imputation procedures in a prediction context"_.
+This repository contains all files needed to replicate the simulation study presented in _"Simulation study that compares imputation procedures in a prediction context"_.
 This project served as my MSc thesis, and was completed at the Applied Data Science at Utrecht University, Netherlands.

 ## Simulation period
 **Author:** Thye Overmars